andrew/ultimate-awesome/README.md

 - [awesome-qc](https://github.com/xatta-trone/awesome-qc) - A curated collection of QC (Quantum Computing) resources—libraries, projects, tutorials, papers, and more—for researchers and developers in the field.
 - [awesome-tdl](https://github.com/xatta-trone/awesome-tdl) - A curated collection of TDL (Tabular Deep Learning) resources—libraries, projects, tutorials, papers, and more—for researchers and developers in the field.
 - [awesome-linux-links](https://github.com/xellor-dev/awesome-linux-links) - A curated collection of essential links and resources for Linux users, from official documentation to community tools and tutorials.
-- [awesome-cto](https://github.com/xiaomingx/awesome-cto) - A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups.
 - [xhlf-awesome](https://github.com/XinHuaLuFang/xhlf-awesome) - 日常收集.
 - [awesome-algorithm-engineer](https://github.com/xw3278/awesome-algorithm-engineer) - 算法工程师学习资料.
 - [101](https://github.com/yhjor/101) - Hand-picked Coding Bootcamp resources for first time learners.